All posts

 BankingThai banks (native)US fintechs (remote)

-The US LLC makes structural sense when:
+A US LLC fits when:

-The Thai Ltd makes structural sense when:
+A Thai Ltd fits when:

-• Clients are primarily in Southeast Asia
+• Clients are mostly in Southeast Asia

 • Revenue stays in Thailand

-• The founder needs to hire Thai employees
+• You need to hire Thai employees

 Frequently Asked Questions